Prana, Nadis and Chakras

-Prana, nadis and chakras are part of the energy network that forms the energy body.
-Prana energy flows through your body in channels known as Nadis.
+Prana, Nadis and Chakras are part of the energy network that forms the energy body.
+Prana energy flows through the body in channels known as Nadis.
 There are 72000 Nadis in the human body from which energy flows to and from the chakra centres.
 The chakras are the energy centres along your spine that receive, transform and transmit the energy back to the body, keeping your health in a harmonious dynamic balance.

-Prana, Nadis and Chakras are the fundamental elements you need to understand in yoga.
-By understanding these elements, you will know how yoga practices work and how they can affect your body to bring balance to your life.
+Prana, Nadis and Chakras are the fundamental elements you need to understand if you are serious about yoga.
+By understanding these elements, you will know how yoga practices work and how they can affect your body to balance your life.

 The word prana is a Sanskrit word meaning life force.
 Prana is present in every form of energy manifested in the universe.
-It is the sum of all of this energy, either life or inert.
+It’s the sum of all energy, either life or inert.
 Prana is the vibration in everything that exists.

 Prana is the energy that is in every single thing in the universe.
 Prana forms part of our bodies and moves through channels or nadis.
-You can think of different physical types of energy like electricity, heat, gravity, or magnetism; they are all manifestations of prana.
+You can think of different physical types of energy like electricity, heat, gravity, or magnetism; they are all prana manifestations.
 But other more subtle energies like your mental energy are also prana.

 Prana enters your body mainly through your mouth and your nose.
 Breathing and eating are the two primary sources of prana.
 For this reason keeping attention to what you eat, drink and the way you breath can have a considerable effect in your life.

-There are techniques in yoga that teach you how to control the breath; this is Pranayama.
-Pranayama breathing is the control of the life force or the expansion of the life force through the breath.
+There are yoga techniques that teach you how to control the breath; this is known as Pranayama.
+Pranayama breathing controls the life force or the expansion of the life force through the breath.
 The practice of Pranayama breathing brings awareness to your body and mind.

 You can also control the prana that enters your body through the food you eat.
-In yoga, there are three types of food positive pranic food, negative pranic and neutral pranic food.
+There are three types of food, in yoga: positive pranic food, negative pranic and neutral pranic food.

 Positive pranic food brings prana to your body like organic fruits and vegetables.
-Negative pranic food is those which use energy from your body for their digestion such as processed foods, highly refined sugar and flour.
-Neutral pranic food is those foods that do not bring energy, nor take energy from us such as potatoes and tomatoes.
+Negative pranic food is the one that uses energy from your body for their digestion such as processed foods, highly refined sugar and flour.
+Neutral pranic food is the food that does not bring energy, nor takes energy from us such as potatoes and tomatoes.

 You can control the prana energy that goes into your body by choosing the food you eat and learning to pranayama techniques.